mauriciogil505/python-challenge/README.md

 -------------------------
 The script will print the results to your terminal and save them in a text file in the "Analysis" folder if done correctly.

-## Credits
+# Credits
-XPert Learning Assistant, Class Recordings, Class Material
+Class Recordings, Class Study Materials